kernelOfTruth/kernelat/README.md

 Benchmarking
 ------------

+### First of all

+Disable everything: X, daemons, networking etc. Leave shell only.

 ### Setting benchmark options

 Enter **kernelat-spawner** directory and open **kernelat.sh** file for editing.
 Find `seq 1 100` expression and replace it with your preferred threads number (`seq <from_number> <to_number>`).
 Then find `./kernelat-spawner blah-blah` row inside `for` loop and change the following: